Michael J. White

 Director of Spatial Structures in the Social Sciences (S4)

 Professor of Sociology

-Current projects include studies of the assimilation of the second generation in the U.S.; rural-urban migration, environment, and health in South Africa; and the measurement of spatial inequality in developing countries.
+White's other current projects include studies of the assimilation of the second generation in the U.S.; studies of the social consequences of rural-urban migration in China; and the measurement of spatial inequality in developing countries.
 White has conducted research in a variety of international settings, including China, Ethiopia, Ghana, Italy, Kenya, South Africa, and Vietnam.

 Liu, Zhen and Michael J. White.
 “Education Outcomes of Immigrant Minority Youth: The Role of Parental Engagement.”
 Annals of the American Academy of Political and Social Science.
 2017.
 674 (2017):27-58.

 White, Michael J., ed.
 International Handbook of Migration and Population Distribution.
 New York: Springer, 2016.

 Ginsburg, Carren, Michael J. White, et al. “Healthy or Unhealthy Migrants?
 Identifying Internal Migration Effects on Mortality in Africa using Health and Demographic Surveillance Systems of the INDEPTH Network” Social Science and Medicine.
 2016.
 164: 59-73.

 White, Michael J. and Jennifer Glick.
 Achieving Anew: How New Immigrants Do in American Schools, Jobs, and Neighborhoods.
 New York: Russell Sage Foundation, 2009.